tshaker/InstantMessenger/README.md

 we added these minor, yet extremely helpful, add-ons:
 * Allowing the clients to input their names for all to see in the messenger.
 * Notifications for the whole chatroom whenever someone enters or exits the chat.
+* We tested sending audio files and we were able to send small ones!

-We hope you enjoy it!
+We hope you enjoy it,

 Timothy Shaker & Parker Wilf